 - Getting to the toilet.
 Make this as easy as possible.
 If you have difficulty getting about, consider special adaptations like a handrail or a raised seat in your toilet.
 Sometimes a commode in the bedroom makes life much easier.

 - Caffeine.
 This is in tea, coffee, cola, and is part of some painkiller tablets.
 Caffeine has a diuretic effect.
 This means that the kidneys increase their urine production.
 Caffeine may also directly stimulate the bladder to make urgency symptoms worse.
 A trial of avoiding caffeine for a week or so to see if symptoms improve is definitely worth doing.
-If symptoms do improve, you may not want to give up caffeine completely.
-However, you may wish to limit the times that you have a caffeine-containing drink.
-Also, you will know to be near to a toilet whenever you have caffeine.
+If symptoms do improve, you may wish to cut down your caffeine intake.

 - Alcohol.
 In some people, alcohol may make symptoms worse.
 The same advice applies as with caffeine-containing drinks.

 - Drink normal quantities of fluids.
 It may seem sensible to cut back on the amount that you drink so that the bladder does not fill so quickly.
-However, this can make symptoms worse as the urine becomes more concentrated which may irritate the bladder muscle.
-However, if you drink excessively, moderation may improve your symptoms.
-6-8 glasses of water per day are recommended by the NHS, but there is no scientific evidence we should drink that much.
-In practical terms, it is best to drink when we need to, to quench our thirst.
-Remember that about one fifth of the water we take every day is hidden in food and that other drinks contain water.
-You may need to drink more than normal in hot weather.
+However, this can make symptoms worse as the urine becomes more concentrated.
+This may irritate the bladder muscle (detrusor).
+On the other hand, if you drink excessively, moderation may improve your symptoms.

 - Go to the toilet only when you need to.
 Some people get into the habit of going to the toilet more often than they need ("just in case").
-They may go when their bladder only has a small amount of urine so as "not to be caught short".
-Again, this sounds sensible, as you might think that symptoms of urgency and urge incontinence will not develop if the bladder is emptied regularly and does not fill very much.
-However, this can actually make symptoms worse in the long-run.
+However, this can actually make symptoms worse in the long run.
 If you go to the toilet too often, the bladder becomes used to holding less urine.
 The bladder may then become even more sensitive and overactive at times when it is stretched a little.
-So, you may find that when you need to hold on a bit longer (for example, if you go out), symptoms are worse than ever.

 - Try to lose weight if you are overweight.
-It has been shown that losing a modest amount of weight can improve urinary incontinence in overweight and obese women.
-Even just 5-10% weight loss can help symptoms.
-If you are overweight and incontinent then you should first try to lose weight in conjunction with any other treatments.
+It has been shown that even 5-10% weight loss can help symptoms.
 This applies to people with both stress and urge incontinence.

 Bladder training (sometimes called bladder drill)